Custody and Visitation Lawyers Serving Boston, Massachusetts

 The amount of time or decision-making responsibilities a parent is given can be further divided into:

-- Joint or Shared Custody: The label used when both parents share rights and responsibilities.
+- Joint or Shared Custody: The label used when both parents share rights and responsibilities, such as child custody laws.

 - Sole Custody: The label when one parent is designated as the primary parent with legal or physical custody.
 In situations like this, the other parent is often given limited parenting time, including supervised and unsupervised parenting time.